Autoura/SahraInterview/README.md

   * Say something (say anything related to conversation)
   * Say summary (summarise conversation to this point)
 * Stage use - could define how to interact with the wider audience

+## Ask us to build your Furhat skill

+We at [Autoura](https://www.autoura.com) are a startup operating tourism, leisure & hospitality experiences using AI characters (i.e. our own Sahra AI companion but also brand characters).
+We can build [Furhat](https://furhatrobotics.com/) robot skills for you.
+We are not cheap, but we get it done.